Medical Advocacy for Heroes.

 Q: What is the cost to use LEO Health Services?
 A: The program is free to law enforcement and their families and is funded by the medical providers who join our platform and believe in doing the right thing for our law enforcement.
 We don’t ask medical professionals for discounted care, or free care, we only ask for access to care.

 Results Oriented.
 Trusted.

 Why free advocacy?

-Law Enforcement Officers put their lives on the line everyday, experiencing job-related difficulties that are known to cause physical and mental injury.
+Law Enforcement Officers put their lives on the line every day, experiencing job-related difficulties that are known to cause physical and mental injury.

 Most deal with adrenaline-filled, strenuous situations routinely, resulting in more frequent cardiac conditions than the public.
 One recent study suggested that the risk of suicide for those in police work may be 54% higher than for those working in other occupations.
-Officers may struggle with anxiety, depression, PTSD, and may have difficulty with retirement transition.
+Officers may struggle with anxiety, depression, and PTSD, and may have difficulty with retirement transition.